Posted by the Sir Winston Churchill Society of Ottawa.

 Ottawa, Nov 30—

-Langworth is one of the foremost writers on Sir Winston.
+Langworth is a leading writers on Sir Winston.
 In 1968 he founded the Churchill Study Unit and its journal, Finest Hour.
-In the 1980s he resurrected the journal from inactivity and edited it for thirty-five years.
+In 1982 he resurrected the journal from inactivity and edited it for thirty-five years.
 Five years ago he joined Hillsdale College (in Hillsdale, Michigan) as Senior Fellow for the Churchill Project, an endowed, permanent center of Churchill Studies in North America.
 In 1998, Richard was appointed by Her Majesty the Queen as a Commander of the Order of the British Empire.
 His citation was “for services to Anglo-American relations and the memory of Sir Winston Churchill.ˮ

 * * *

 “Along the wayˮ Richard published the first American edition of Churchill’s 1931 volume India (1990) and the extremely scarce and otherwise inaccessible 1924 essay Shall We Commit Suicide?
 (1994).
 Later he produced ten more Churchill books.
 They include: A Connoisseur’s Guide to the Books of Sir Winston Churchill (1998).
 Churchill by Himself (2008).
 The Definitive Wit of Winston Churchill (2009).
 The Patriot’s Churchill (2010).
 All Will Be Well: Good Advice from Winston Churchill (2011).
 Churchill in His Own Words (2012).
 Churchill and the Avoidable War (2015).
 Winston Churchill: Myth and Reality (2016).
 His current project is expanding Churchill by Himself by adding hundreds of new quotations.
 Many were inspired by his work with the Hillsdale volumes.